tocalabs/toca-docs/src/projects/apps/authentication.md

     "email": "mikoll@contoso.com"
 }
 ```
-Then the path to the ID field will be `sub`.
+then the path to the ID field will be `sub`.

 You also need to provide the relevant scopes to access some of the user information.
 Typically you require the `profile` scope to get any name information and you require the `email` scope to get information about the users email.